A story from our Director of Education, Carolyn Appel.

 I hand my 42 year-old client, Anna, the jump rope and tell her we are going to do three, 30-second skipping intervals.
-Anna replies: “OK, but let me go pee first.”
+“OK, but let me go pee first,” she says.

 I didn’t think twice about a client hitting the restroom before a bout of plyometrics because (1) it was relatively common and, (2) I remember having to do the same thing when I was a teenage athlete.

 Over a dozen years later, I think back to Anna and the many other clients whom I failed.
 Not out of malice or neglect, but because I didn’t know any better.
-None of the continuing education conferences I dutifully attended ever mentioned Pelvic Floor Dysfunction (PFD), not even the pre and postnatal certification I got as a green, new hire.
-So, I had no idea that Anna or I were experiencing a classic sign of PFD: the urgent need to pee during impact activities.
+None of the continuing education conferences I dutifully attended ever mentioned Pelvic Floor Dysfunction (PFD), not even the pre and postnatal course I took as a green, new hire.
+So, I had no idea that Anna (or I) was experiencing a classic sign of PFD: accidental urine leakage during impact activities.

-The Pelvic Floor (PF) is comprised of three layers of muscles (14 muscles in total), which form a sling at the bottom of the core (or the “floor of the core”).
-A well-functioning PF supports the pelvic organs, controls continence, provides core stability, aids in sexual response, and assists in guiding the baby out during delivery.
+Your pelvic floor (PF) is comprised of three layers of muscles (14 muscles in total), which form a sling at the bottom of your core.
+A well-functioning PF supports the pelvic organs, controls continence, provides core stability, aids in sexual response, and assists in guiding a baby out during delivery.
 In addition, due to the PF’s lateral attachment points on the proximal ends of the femurs (the ischial tuberosities), it helps to provide stability and strength for any movement involving the lower body.

-Now that we know what the PF is supposed to do, we can look at conditions that come from a poorly-functioning PF.
-There are two main categories of Pelvic Floor Dysfunction (PFD):
+Now that we know what a PF is supposed to do, we can look at conditions that come from a poorly-functioning PF.

-- Stress Incontinence: Accidental urine leakage (or a sudden/urgent need to pee) during movements like coughing, laughing, sneezing, or any sort of impact activity in which there is a spike in intra-abdominal pressure.
+- Stress Incontinence: Accidental urine leakage during movements like coughing, laughing, sneezing, or any sort of impact activity in which there is a spike in intra-abdominal pressure.
 Fecal incontinence can occur as well, triggered by the same conditions as listed above.

 - Pelvic Organ Prolapse: When one or more of the pelvic organs (bladder, rectum, or uterus) descends lower than its normal position, in some cases protruding through the vaginal or rectal openings.
 Often, the way it is described as a heavy, “bowling ball” feeling between the legs.

-PFD occurs when there is a buildup of excess intra-abdominal pressure that cannot be adequately managed.
-This is often a factor during pregnancy because the growing belly and uterus place a great deal of excess pressure on the PF muscles.
+Like Diastasis Recti, PFD is caused by a buildup of excess intra-abdominal pressure (IAP) that cannot be adequately managed.
+This is often a factor for pregnant women, whose growing belly and uterus place a great deal of excess pressure on the PF muscles.
 In addition, the following things add even more pressure:

-- Alignment Shifts: The greater the anterior pelvic tilt, the greater the downward pressure on the PF muscles.
+- Alignment Shifts: A growing belly during pregnancy tends to tip the pelvis forward into lumbar lordosis, as you see in the image below.
+The greater the anterior pelvic tilt, the greater the pressure on the PF muscles.

-By the time a woman gets to delivery, her pelvic floor muscles are already quite stressed (perhaps even compromised).
+By the time a woman gets to delivery, her PF muscles are already quite stressed (perhaps even compromised).
 Then, she must endure the further trauma of delivery.
 In a vaginal birth, the PF muscles are responsible for helping to guide the baby out during delivery.
-However, if the PF muscles are underactive, or in a weakened and shortened state, this could result in increased tearing.
+However, if they are underactive, or in a weakened and shortened state from all the stress they have endured, this could result in increased tearing.

 A C-section also traumatizes the PF muscles.
 During the procedure, the abdominal muscles are moved in order to pull the baby out.
 Because of how intricately connected the abdominal and pelvic floor muscles are, this major abdominal surgery also impacts the pelvic floor.